-- 2 cups rehydrated organic shiitake mushrooms from making the broth
+- 2 cups dried organic shiitake mushrooms (about 2 oz.)

 - 1/2 cup soy sauce

-- 1 three inch piece of fresh ginger, peeled, but left whole
+- 3-inch piece of fresh ginger, peeled, but left whole

-- Cut the mushrooms into slices or pieces.
+- Cut the mushrooms into slices or bite-sized pieces.

-- Combine the remaining ingredients in a medium saucepan.
+- Combine the remaining ingredients (including soaking liquid) in a medium saucepan.

 - Bring to a simmer over medium heat and allow to simmer for approximately 30 minutes.